PurplestInc/loggr.js/README.md

 // Pretty printed JSON
 loggr.log(accessLog, data, 'pretty');

-// Have loggr.js create the log.
+// Have loggr.js create the log so you do not have to require fs and path
-loggr.create('error');

-loggr.err('error', data);
+// separately.
+loggr.create('trigger');

+loggr.log('trigger', data); // Should output to /logs/trigger.log

 // Have loggr.js recolor a log.
 loggr.recolor.alert('\x1b[42m');

 loggr.alert(data); // Should output a message with the severity notice using a
-                   // green background to the console.
+									 // green background to the console and the message to
+									 // /logs/alert.log.
 ```

 ## loggr.js API